rexsllemel/pingvin-share/docs/docs/setup/integrations.md

 If you are already running ClamAV elsewhere, you can specify the `CLAMAV_HOST` environment variable to point to that instance.

-Else you have to add the ClamAV container to the Pingvin Share Docker Compose stack:
+Else you have to add the ClamAV container to the Storify Docker Compose stack:

 1. Add the ClamAV container to the Docker Compose stack and start the container.